oysandvik94/curl.nvim/README.md

 </div>

 > [!WARNING]
-> This is my first plugin, ant it is in early development.
+> This is my first plugin, and it is in early development.
 I will fix bugs as fast as I can.
 Please be patient!

-curl.nvim allows you to run HTTP requests with curl from a scratchpad, and display the output formatted with jq.
+💪 curl.nvim allows you to run HTTP requests with curl from a scratchpad, and display the output formatted with jq.

 The scratch buffer also persists after closing Neovim, persisting based on the current working